-If you can't import your classes from Google Classroom or you're having problems when trying to post or update assignments, there could be a problem with Google’s permissions.
+If you can't import your classes from Google Classroom or you're having problems when trying to post or update assignments or sync grades, there could be a problem with Google’s permissions.

 Usually, this occurs when your Google account's permissions for Edpuzzle have expired.
 This normally happens at the beginning of the course or after a period of inactivity and means that Edpuzzle isn't able to access the information from your Google Classroom account.

 In order to fix these issues, the first step is to disconnect your Google account from Edpuzzle and then reconnect it.
-Please follow these steps:
+Here's how to do this:

 - Scroll down to the “Connected accounts” section.

-- Click the “Disconnect” button next to your Google account name.
+- Click the “Disconnect” button next to your Google account.

 - Visit Edpuzzle and try again!